amojarad/amojarad/README.md

 <img src="https://github.com/amojarad/amojarad/assets/119547018/18658466-a038-40b0-b515-129db14eccca" alt="banner"/>
 <p>I am a dedicated frontend developer with 10 years of background as an IT Specialist.
 My transition from IT specialist to developer has fueled my drive to excel in this field, and I am ready to take on new challenges and continue growing as a professional in the field of frontend development.
 I am eager to contribute my skills to a dynamic and innovative team.

-Skills: Javascript / REACT / Tailwind CSS / SASS / CSS / HTML / npm / Git</p>
+Skills: Javascript / React / Tailwind CSS / SASS / CSS / HTML / npm / Git</p>
 <h2 align="left">Get in touch</h2>
 <p align="left">
 <a href="mailto:a.soleimanimojarad@gmail.com" target="blank"><img align="center" src="https://ssl.gstatic.com/ui/v1/icons/mail/rfr/logo_gmail_lockup_default_1x_r5.png" alt="e-mail recipient address" height="30" width="80" /></a>